bronzemelon/Steam-App-Manifest-Fetcher/readme.md

 # Steam App Manifest Fetcher

+# NOTICE
+It seems the Steam has deprecated the API and now recommends developers to use a newer `IStoreService` interface with `GetAppList` as its method.
+Due to this API requiring an API key and the open source nature of this program, I can't simply put my API key out there.
+As such, this repository will be archived.

 **Welcome to Steam App Manifest Fetcher!**

 This is a program that fetches and generates an app manifest based on an app id(s) provided.